Drink a minimum of two litres of water or fluids a day, especially in summer to prevent urinary tract infections.

 Sister Linda Glasson, Stork’s Nest co-ordinator at Netcare St Augustine’s Hospital

-* Enjoy your pregnancy, and the attention it brings.
+Enjoy your pregnancy, and the attention it brings, and take any offers of help.

 Lindsay Watkeys, sister at the Well Baby clinic at Life The Crompton Hospital, Pinetown

-* Enjoy the quiet moments.
+Enjoy the quiet moments.
 Take time to lie in the bath and watch the baby move and wonder at the amazing little person you are creating.
+You will miss being pregnant once baby is born.

 * Do not have a fixed idea of what your birth will be like.
 It is often not what you expect and it is better to go with the flow and accept what happens.